HarshitBK/NLP-Assignment3/README.md

 # Answer 7

 a. **Lower or Higher Scores in the Metrics**
+1. Zero-Shot Model Metrics
+The zero-shot scenario indicates the performance of the model without any task-specific training on the SST2 dataset.

+Accuracy (54.58%): The model's overall correctness is relatively low, close to a random guess for binary classification, as it lacks domain-specific adaptation.
+Precision (55.54%): The model identifies positive instances with moderate precision, indicating many false positives in its predictions.
+Recall (94.11%): The high recall shows that the model captures almost all positive instances but at the expense of precision.
+This suggests it labels many instances as positive, resulting in fewer false negatives.
+F1 Score (69.86%): A weighted harmonic mean of precision and recall indicates that the high recall boosts the F1 score but is limited by moderate precision.
+Reason for Lower Scores:

+The model is relying on its generalized pre-trained knowledge, which may not align well with the SST2 dataset’s sentiment classification task.
+Lack of exposure to SST2-specific nuances leads to suboptimal classification decisions.
+2. Fine-Tuned Model Metrics
+The fine-tuned scenario indicates the performance after adapting the model specifically to the SST2 dataset.

+Accuracy (95.11%): Significant improvement demonstrates that the model has learned task-specific patterns and sentiment-related features.
+Precision (95.67%): High precision indicates the model is much better at avoiding false positives, assigning positive labels more correctly.
+Recall (95.58%): Recall remains high, meaning the model still identifies most positive instances.
+F1 Score (95.62%): A high F1 score indicates a strong balance between precision and recall, showcasing the model’s reliability in handling the task.
+Reason for Higher Scores:

+Fine-tuning exposes the model to SST2-specific training data, allowing it to align its weights and representations with the task.
+The model better understands the dataset's context and nuances, leading to a significant reduction in false positives and false negatives.

 b. **Understanding from the Number of Parameters Between Pretraining and Fine-Tuning**